jcponce/complex/domaincoloringsite/README.md

 # complex
 Hi!
 Welcome.
-Here are the sketches about domain coloring for visualazing complex functions.
+Here are the sketches about domain coloring for visualizing complex functions.

 Visit https://jcponce.github.io/domain-coloring to play with them.